Countly/countly-sdk-documentation/sdk_dev_guide/current.md

   <li>
-    a callback (potentially named <code>widgetShown</code>) that is called when the widget is successfully presented (currently that would mean that there were no issues/errors while trying to show the dialog with the webView).
+    a callback (potentially named <code>widgetShown</code>) that is called when the widget is successfully presented (currently that would mean that there were no issues/errors while trying to show the dialog with the WebView).
-    Also, we aren't verifying if the webView is showing a working widget.
+    Also, we aren't verifying if the WebView is showing a working widget.
 If there are any issues during the display of the widget, this callback will return an error message.
   </li>